indieBlog

 As a writing/directing team and as individual filmmakers, LISA ROBINSON and ANNIE J. HOWELL are no strangers to accolades.
 After their web series Sparks was syndicated by the Sundance Channel, their 2011 feature film adaptation Small, Beautifully Moving Parts received an Alfred P. Sloan Feature Film Prize and the RiverRun Film Festival’s Audience Award.
 Robinson has won the Martin E. Segal Prize, the Mitsubishi Digital Media Lab Award, and a New York Foundation for the Arts Fellowship; and Howell’s awards include a Screenwriters’ Colony fellowship, the IFP Grand Prize, and a San Francisco Film Society/Kenneth Rainin Foundation Grant.
 Their most recent feature film collaboration as screenwriters and co-directors, CLAIRE IN MOTION, was nominated for the SXSW Grand Jury Award in 2016.

 Betsy Brandt stars in their new film as Claire, a college professor whose comfortable life is shaken when her husband Paul goes missing.
 As the search for him stalls, the unanswered questions – and the introduction of a grad student (Anna Margaret Hollyman) whom Paul had grown close to – takes its psychological toll on Claire and her young son (Zev Haworth).
 Breaking Glass Pictures will release Claire in Motion in theaters and On Demand January 13, 2017.
-[UPDATE: The film is now available to stream on Hoopla, Kanopy, Peacock, and The Roku Channel.]
+In advance of the release, Lisa Robinson and Annie J. Howell were kind enough to answer some questions for us in an email Q&A.

 ——